Limb development: Craniocaudal patterning

-The discovery, in 1957, of the zone of polarizing activity (ZPA) in the limb bud provided a model for understanding the patterning activity by the action of a morphogenic gradient of sonic hedgehog (Shh).
+In 1957, the discovery of the zone of polarizing activity (ZPA) in the limb bud provided a model for understanding the patterning activity by the action of a morphogenic gradient of sonic hedgehog (Shh).
 Shh is recognised as a limb-specific enhancer.
 Shh is both sufficient and necessary to create the ZPA and specify the craniocaudal pattern in the distal limb (Shh is not necessary for the polarity of the stylopod).
 Shh is turned on in the posterior through the early expression of Hoxd genes, the expression of Hoxb8, and the expression dHAND.
 Shh is maintained in the posterior through a feedback loop between the ZPA and the AER.
 Shh induces the AER to produce FGF4 and FGF8 which maintains the expression of Shh.

-Digits 3,4 and 5 are specified by a temporal gradient of Shh.
+Digits 3, 4 and 5 are specified by a temporal gradient of Shh.
 Digit 2 is specified by a long-range diffusible form of Shh and Digit 1 does not require Shh.
 Shh cleaves the Ci/Gli3 transcriptional repressor complex to convert the transcription factor Gli3 to an activator which activates the transcription of HoxD genes along the craniocaudal.
 Loss of the Gli3 repressor leads to the formation of generic (non-individualized) digits in extra quantities.

 Dorsoventral patterning

 Dorsoventral patterning is mediated by Wnt7a signals in the overlying ectoderm not the mesoderm.
 Wnt7a is both necessary and sufficient to dorsalize the limb.
 Wnt7a also influences the craniocaudal and loss of Wnt7a causes the dorsal side of limbs to become ventral sides and causes missing posterior digits.
 Replacing Wnt7a signals rescues this defect.
 Wnt7a is also required to maintain expression of Shh.

-Wnt7a also causes Lmx1b, a LIM Homebox gene (and thus a transcription factor), to be expressed.
-Lmx1b is involved in dorsalisation of the limb, which was shown by knocking out the Lmx1b gene in mice.
+Wnt7a also causes Lmx1b, a LIM Homeobox gene (and thus a transcription factor), to be expressed.
+Lmx1b is involved in dorsalization of the limb, which was shown by knocking out the Lmx1b gene in mice.
 The mice lacking the Lmx1b produced ventral skin on both sides of their paws.
 There are other factors thought to control the DV patterning; Engrailed-1 represses the dorsalizing effect of Wnt7a on the ventral side of the limbs.